 In addition, to symbolize for the supreme perception of Buddha, the bodhi tree also represents for a compassionate, altruistic and selfless heart of humans.

-Bodhi tree in Tran Quoc pagoda Hanoi
+Bodhi tree in Tran Quoc Pagoda Hanoi (insta: yun_shang)

 For these reasons above, Thrillist appraises Tran Quoc Pagoda as the most ancient pagoda in Hanoi.
 The unique architecture resembles a blooming lotus making people imagine to Buddha's lotus-shaped lamp support.

 We can say, Tran Quoc Pagoda is a harmonious combination of ancient, imposing architecture with the serene ambiance of green garden and far-flung lake.
-That's why Ministry of Culture and Information recognized Tran Quoc Pagoda as a national monument in cultural and historical values in 1962.
+That's why the Ministry of Culture and Information recognized Tran Quoc Pagoda as a national monument in cultural and historical values in 1962.